Frequently Asked Questions

 Q: What if I want to find an instrument for my child?

 A: SMF Jazz Academy encourages parents to take advantage of the FREE instrument rental.
 Each instrument is of good quality complete with a well-fitting case, instrument care accessories, and a practice kit that includes a music stand, metronome, and tuner (if applicable).
+If you choose to invest in an instrument contact your student’s SMF Jazz Academy Artist Instructor or Jessica Messere, SMF Jazz Academy Manager.
+Either will provide contact information for instrument sellers.

 Q: Can I observe the program?